 Toni Brisland was born and educated in Wollongong NSW Australia and taught English and History at Figtree High, Kiama High and Merriwa Central before moving to Sydney to take up a teaching and counselling position at De La Salle Brothers Kingsgrove.
-After further study in accounting and law Toni worked as a senior human resource manager in the public sector and a solicitor and HR Manager in the private sector.
-Toni now writes full time for children of all ages and volunteers at The Children's Book Council of Australia (CBCA) and The Society of Children's Book Writers and Illustrators (SCBWI) and "Books in Homes".
-Toni is the Vice-President of CBCA NSW and their Sub-branches and Author and Illustrator Liaison Officer and was a previous Director of the CBCA National Board as the NSW Delegate.
-Toni is also on the SCBWI NSW Committee as the Author and Illustrator Liaison Officer.
+After further study in management, accounting and law Toni worked as a senior human resource manager in the public sector and a solicitor and HR Manager in the private sector.
+Toni now writes full time for children and volunteers as the The Children's Book Council of Australia NSW Inc. Sub-branches and Author and Illustrator Liaison Officer.
+Toni is a previous Director of the CBCA National Board as the NSW Delegate and previoius Vice-President of CBCA NSW.
+Toni is on the SCBWI NSW Committee and is a Role Model for "Books in Homes".

-Toni’s first published novel DemiChat and the Kent Street Mystery is a Sherlock Holmes spoof about a cat and dog detective team and is on the 2012 NSW Premier’s Reading Challenge Lists for Years 5 – 6 and selected readers in Years 7 – 9.
-It is also on the 2011 South Australian Premier’s Reading Challenge List for Years 5 – 6.
-See www.demichat.com The sequel, DemiChat and the Lost Mummy, is to be launched in February 2014 (but is available now on Amazon) and her first Picture Book What Now Baby Bears? was published in September 2013.
-Her Picture Book The tree House will be published in 2014.
-Toni has won a number of competitions for unpublished writers and some of her poetry has been published including "What Ocean Will I Breathe" published in "Taking Flight" a Poetica Christie Anthology, 2012.
+Toni’s first published novel DemiChat and the Kent Street Mystery is a Sherlock Holmes spoof about a cat and dog detective team and is on the NSW Premier’s Reading Challenge Lists for Years 5 – 6 and selected readers in Years 7 – 9.
+It is also on the South Australian Premier’s Reading Challenge List for Years 5 – 6.
+See www.demichat.com The sequel, DemiChat and the Lost Mummy, was launched on 26 February 2014 (and is available as well on Amazon as an eBook) and the third and final book in the series will be published later this year, DemiChat and the CIty of Gold.
+Her first Picture Book What Now Baby Bears? was published in September 2013 and is about animals and humans living in harmony.
+Her Picture Book The Tree House was published in February 2014 and is about a little disabled girl and her older sister who together dream big dreams.
+Some of Toni's poetry for adults has been published including "What Ocean Will I Breathe" published in "Taking Flight" a Poetica Christie Anthology, 2012.

-As well as writing for children, Toni loves reading, animals, walking along beaches and Sydney Harbour, and most importantly looking after her family - her husband and Himalayan cat, Lord Flannery Persephone (the red point, a joyful boy)(Jade, her blue-point and the inspiration of the character DemiChat, passed away on 29 July, 2013).
-Her daughter, Deen, lives and works in television in Los Angeles.
+As well as writing for children, Toni loves reading, showing her award-winning Siberian cat Nikita, walking along beaches and Sydney Harbour but most importantly looking after her family.
+Her daughter, Deen, lives in Los Angeles and works in television.

 Toni is available for school visits and festivals: bookings through the Syba Signs Speakers Network.
 Contact Jodie Wilson at email@example.com More information is available from her publicist, Sarah Sheppard of My Marketing Manager, who can organise interviews.
 Contact Sarah at firstname.lastname@example.org